 While genetics can increase the possibility or risk of individual developing alcohol addiction, it might not play a role in the disorder.
 You might find that no one in your family shows any signs of being addicted to or abusing alcohol while you struggle every day with the addiction.
 Whether your alcohol use disorder contains a genetic component or not, you can still get treatment for the addiction, starting with a medically assisted detox facility.

 Signs That You Have an Alcohol Use Disorder

 If you are not sure if you are addicted to alcohol, it’s time to ask yourself some important questions.
-If you are wondering about your alcohol use, or you want to change your drinking habits, you might have an alcohol use disorder.
+If you are wondering about your alcohol use or changing your drinking habits, you might have an alcohol use disorder.
 Therefore, you could benefit from alcohol addiction treatment.
-Consider the following to determine if you have an alcohol use disorder and would benefit treatment:
+Consider the following to determine if you have an alcohol use disorder and would benefit from treatment:

 - Have I tried to stop drinking alcohol and always return to drinking anyway?

 - Is my partner mad all the time because of how much alcohol I consume?